CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

-This commands runs two processes (see previous section for details).
+This command runs two processes (see previous section for details).

-Next, boot up an Android simulator using Android Studio’s AVD Manager.
-You should have a single Android simulator (or plugged-in device) running at one time.
+Next, boot up an Android Emulator using Android Studio’s AVD Manager.
+You should have a single Android Emulator (or plugged-in device) running at one time.

 Finally, use this command to build and run the Android app: